Analysis | Joe Biden’s background presidency

 In part, that shift is because past presidents were less well-known than they are now, meaning that many Americans didn’t have strong opinions on them.
 Now, most people do, a function of the increased attention paid to the presidency and of increased polarization that yields firm views of presidents from the outset.

-This is also why there’s often been an increase in disapproval as presidential terms begin.
-People are learning about the president, and some decide that the man who was running the prior year isn’t quite what they’d assumed.
-Even Trump, who came into office with historically high disapproval ratings, managed to push that number higher thanks to his energetic efforts to do precisely the things he’d promised to his base.
+This is also why there has often been an increase in disapproval as presidential terms begin.
+People are learning about the president, and some decide that the man who was running the prior year isn’t quite what they had assumed.
+Even Trump, who came into office with historically high disapproval ratings, managed to push that number higher thanks to his energetic efforts to do precisely the things he had promised his base.

 Biden, however, hasn’t seen a similar increase.
 Since his first week in office, his disapproval rating is up about four points.
 For the four presidents who immediately preceded him, the increase over the same period was eight points.